social-native/elastic-composer/README.md

 manager.filters.range.setFilter('age', {greaterThanEqual: 20, lessThan: 40});
 ```

-> Note: This triggers a query to rurun with all the existing filters plus the range filter for `age` will be updated
+> Note: This triggers a query to rerun with all the existing filters plus the range filter for `age` will be updated
 > to only include people between the ages of 20-40 (inclusive to exclusive).

 ### Setting a boolean filter